Type 2 Non-Irrigation Water Rights

 What are Type 2 Non-Irrigation Water Rights?

 In Arizona, water rights are categorized based on their usage.
 Type 2 non-irrigation water rights are specific to non-agricultural uses, such as industrial, commercial, or residential purposes.
 These rights are allocated based on historic use and are typically associated with land that has a history of non-irrigation water use.
-A Type 2 right is not tied to the land; the certificate is the only way to determine ownership.
+Type 2 water rights are not tied to the land and so they can be sold independent of any real estate transfer.

 Characteristics of Type 2 Non-Irrigation Water Rights